 What Makes Up HIPAA Compliance for Self-Insured Group Health Plans?

-Hire a Privacy and Security Officer
+Appoint a Privacy and Security Officer

 Develop HIPAA-Compliant Privacy Policies

 Once the identification of PHI is finished, the next stage of HIPAA compliance for self-insured group health plans is to formulate HIPAA-compliant privacy policies establishing the allowable uses and disclosures of PHI.
-This should take into account third-party administrators who – as a Business Associate – will also have to adhere with HIPAA, and with whom it will be necessary to complete a HIPAA Business Associate Agreement.
+This should take into account third-party administrators who – acting as a Business Associate – will also have to adhere with HIPAA, and with whom it will be necessary to enter into a HIPAA Business Associate Agreement.

 Formulate HIPAA-Compliant Security Policies